 Vickery makes ingenious use of upholsterer’s ledgers, and other unusual sources to reveal the roles of house and home in economic survival, burglary trials, social success, and political representation during the long eighteenth century.
 In this brilliant new work, Amanda Vickery unlocks the homes of Georgian England to examine the lives of the people who lived there.

 The Annals of Almack'sAnglocentria #ad - The seventh heaven of the fashionable world, " Almack's was THE place for fashionable Regency London to see and be seen.
 This 1922 volume details the facts and fictions of the legendary social club that figured prominently in the novels of Georgette Heyer and still excites the imagination of Jane Austen fans.

-If once to almack's you belong, like monarchs, you can do no wrong;But banished thence on Wednesday night, By Jove, you can do nothing right. ".
+The Annals of Almack's #ad - If once to almack's you belong, like monarchs, you can do no wrong;But banished thence on Wednesday night, By Jove, you can do nothing right. ".
 If you were fortunate enough to be admitted to this exclusive assembly room, you danced and gossiped under the watchful eye of the lady patronesses.